 - An audit of its existing training to get an understanding of its effectiveness

 - Recommendations for ways to make the existing training more interactive

-- Solutions on how to migrate a portion of the training to digital platforms such as eLearning, podcasts, and webinars
+- Hire a company that provides instructional design services and learn how to migrate a portion of the training to digital platforms such as eLearning, podcasts, and webinars

 Assessing the Training Through Review, Interviews, and Surveys

 The goal was to cast as wide a net as possible to obtain a maximum amount of data for the analysis.
 The first step was to review the training content.
 This involved auditing the entire company library of training sessions.

 Once this review was completed, interviews were conducted with current trainers, former trainers, as well as people who had completed the training and were now franchise owners.
 Also, interviews were conducted with various Subject Matter Experts (SMEs).
 To reach as broad an audience as possible, surveys were sent to additional training participants for their input and observations.

 From the onset of the project, the client stressed that the audit was the first step in a multi-year re-design of its training program.
 In order of priorities, the client wanted recommendations on how to make the existing instructor-led training more interactive and secondly recommendations on how to reduce the time participants spent in instructor-led classrooms.